- Cultivated cereals: none.

-Winter type wild cereals are sonw in trays in January and after germination the trays are placed in a cold chamber (5°C) for at least six weeks.
+Winter type wild cereals are sown in trays in January and after germination the trays are placed in an unheated greenhouse for at least six weeks.

-Wild cereals are sown (spring types) or planted (winter types) in soil in the greenhouse, 30-64 plants per accession and are supported by 2-4 rings with 30 cm in diameter.
-During flowering, the ears are wrapped up in perforated polythene bags in order to collect the seeds which scatter as soon as ripe.
+Wild cereals are sown (spring types) or planted (winter types) in pots, in the greenhouse, 30-64 plants per accession.
+The plants are supported by 2-4 rings with 30 cm in diameter.
+During flowering, the ears are wrapped up in perforated polythene bags in order to collect the seeds which scatter as soon as ripe

-The seeds of cultivated cereals are harvested using a small combine, stored in bags together with the filednumber and pre dried on a drying floor.
+The grains of cultivated cereals are harvested using a small combine, or by hand and stored in bags together with the fieldnumber and pre dried on a drying floor.
 Accessions with plants which do not ripen at the same time are harvested twice manually.
-The wild species are harvested by hand by cutting the ears, wrapped up in the bags ahnd predried on a drying floor or drying chamber.
+The wild species are harvested by hand by cutting the ears, wrapped up in the bags and predried on a drying floor or drying chamber.

 Pest and disease control